-Kirsty, 22, loves her job as a membership sales consultant at Peninsula Aquatic Recreation Centre in Frankston, and said her life is back on track.
+Kirsty, 22, loves her job as a membership sales consultant at Peninsula Aquatic Recreation Centre in Frankston, and says her life is back on track.

 ‘I feel like a weight has been lifted off my chest.
 Now I can function and feel normal, and have a life for myself and my son, and hopefully his father too,’ she said.

 Kirsty struggled to get back into the workforce after becoming a mother early last year.
 She had been working full time at a gym when she went on maternity leave.
 But when her son Kayden was around five months old and she was ready to return to work, her job had been filled, and she was offered only a handful of hours each week.
 Things went downhill fast, as she separated from Kayden’s father too, in large part due to the pressures of overcrowded housing.